BHASVIC-KelseyKalemi08/KelseyJava/README.md

 ### 6)
 an abstract methid is  a class that declares methods without specifying how they work, for example: defining a methods name and parameters

+## Polymorphism

+### 1) Define the term polymorphism, and explain why polymorphism is useful:
+   polymorphism: using multiple methods with different implementations to use the same method name

+   why it is useful: it allows different parts of the program to use a method without needing to know the implementation required improving the encapsulation of the program

+### 2)a.
+State why Object cannot override any of the methods in Number:
+         becuase it has final before its procedure meaning that it can't override as it is not virtual method

+###   b.
+Identify the name of an overridden method, and explain why it is an overridden method:
+        " public procedure type()" becuase the procedure is no longer an object but a number

+###   c.
+Identify the name of an overloaded method, and explain why it is an overloaded method:
+      "public function add(num1, num2)" and
+      "public function add(num1, num2, num3)" because it defines the class number with two different constructors

+###   d.
+Identify the name of an virtual method, and explain why it is an virtual method:
+       "final public procedure display()" because the final infront of it defines the method as non virtual, not allowing oit to override

+### 3) Explain when you would choose to make a method virtual:
+      when you don't want the class that to be overriden by the class that inherits it